Former Jordanian crown prince reportedly under house arrest | DW | 03.04.2021

-Former Jordanian Crown Prince Hamzah bin Hussein claimed he is under house arrest, according to video provided to the BBC.
+Former Jordanian Crown Prince Hamzah bin Hussein claims to be under house arrest.
+Jordanian authorities have arrested several people on "security related" grounds.

 Crown Prince Hamzah bin Hussein, King Abdullah's half-brother was asked to stop actions targeting Jordan's security and stability.